WHX Dubai

-WHX Dubai, formerly Arab Health is a healthcare conference and trade show in the Middle East.
-It first took place in Dubai, United Arab Emirates in 1975.
+The World Health Expo Dubai (formerly Arab Health) or more commonly known as just WHX Dubai, is a healthcare conference and trade show in the Middle East.
+The event takes place across the Dubai Exhibition Centre at Expo City and the Dubai World Trade Centre.
+It first took place in Dubai, United Arab Emirates, in 1975.

 Exhibition and congress

 WHX Dubai is supported by the UAE Ministry of Health, the Abu Dhabi Health Authority, the Dubai Health Authority and the Dubai Healthcare City Authority.

 CME Accredited Conferences

 Medical professionals can attend Continuing Medical Education (CME) accredited conferences, in the areas of Clinical Excellence & Surgical Innovation; General Surgery, Obstetrics and Gynaecology, Urology, Total Radiology, Quality Management and Patient safety, Public Health, and Healthcare Leadership.